fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

 Containers with Complex Types
 #############################

-With Complex Types, Containers are defined by an OMF Type which has one or more data streams in it.
+With Complex Types, Containers are defined by an OMF Type which will have one or more data streams in it.
 The Type will define the names and data types of the individual data streams.
 Types are created by the plugin to reflect a Reading and its Datapoints when the Reading is received by the plugin.
 When the Container is created, it is important to log its OMF Type as well: